 Beginning at the end of the nineties, a public battle between the government and the representatives of the agricultural community ensued, regarding the size of the share that the latter would receive from the fruits of the land’s designation change.
 While the farmers claimed that they deserve relatively large shares, the government wished to restrict those shares as much as possible.
 This battle led to a sharp disagreement within public opinion in Israel, which seems to have become less sympathetic towards the farmers in the past years than the treatment they had been accustomed to since the founding of the State.
 The start of the battle was marked by an appeal filed at the end of the nineties with the Supreme Court by a social movement known in short as “The Eastern Democratic Arc” and officially as “New Discourse – For the Sake of the Democratic and Multi-Cultural Discourse in Israel” (hereon: The New Discourse case).
 In the years leading up to the appeal, the movements which represented Israel’s agricultural settlements had undertaken certain action both in the Israel Lands Council and at the political level.
 The government ministers in charge of the Israel Lands Administration often came from agricultural backgrounds and displayed much appreciation for that population’s interests.
-This allowed the representative of the agricultural settlements in the nineties to convince the Israel Lands Council and its chairman, Minister Ariel Sharon (later the Prime Minister and owner of the Shqamim ranch in the Negev), to make decisions that became known as “The Boeing Decisions” because of the happenstance similarity between their serial number in the Council’s list of decisions and the model numbers of Boeing planes.
+This allowed the representatives of the agricultural settlements in the nineties to convince the Israel Lands Council and its chairman, Minister Ariel Sharon (later the Prime Minister and owner of the Shiqmim ranch in the Negev), to make decisions that became known as “The Boeing Decisions” because of the happenstance similarity between their serial number in the Council’s list of decisions and the model numbers of Boeing planes.
 These decisions granted agricultural settlements two economically valuable benefits in the event of designation changes of agricultural lands for urban purposes: Preemptive right to receive the properties without applying for tender in its new designation, and the right to receive it at a discount.
 The discount was to be calculated based on the new value of the property, which is greater, the more desirable the area in which the property is located.
 The Democratic Arc movement appealed to void these decisions.
-The movement’s founders, who were academics, claimed that benefits should not be given to the farming community because that infringes upon equality.
+The movement’s founders claimed that benefits should not be given to the farming community because that infringes upon equality.
 They claimed that the farming community is a well-off minority that represents the generation of the “founders” of the State who moved from Eastern Europe, and that there is no justification for giving them preferential treatment above weaker populations whom the movement saw itself as representing, such as “immigrants”- Jews who immigrated from Arab countries, and “natives”- Arab citizens.
 The Attorney General joined the appellants in claiming that the decisions should be voided, but for different reasons.
 He based his stance on the claim that the discounts “are not suitable to the reality of lands today…therefore, they are unreasonable”.
 The Court accepted the appeal and voided the decisions which granted benefits to the farmers.
 The ruling does not mention the sociological differences between the various appellants, and noted the agricultural community’s great, historical contribution “to the Land of Israel and the State of Israel”.
 The court based its ruling to void the Israel Lands Administration’s decisions on the claim that they grant farmers exaggerated, unreasonable benefits, arbitrarily defined by the value of the lands, and so infringe upon the principles of equality and distributive justice.